Contributing

 Run all linters:

-make check-linting
+make lint

-Auto-fix formatting issues where possible:
+Auto-fix formatting where possible:

-make fix-linting
+make lint-fix

 Building the package